tapio/live-server/index.md

 	root: "/public", // Set root directory that's being served.
 Defaults to cwd.
 	open: false, // When false, it won't load your browser by default.
 	ignore: 'scss,my/templates', // comma-separated string for paths to ignore
-	file: "index.html", // When set, serve this file for every 404 (useful for single-page applications)
+	file: "index.html", // When set, serve this file (server root relative) for every 404 (useful for single-page applications)
 	wait: 1000, // Waits for all changes, before reloading.
 Defaults to 0 sec.
 	mount: [['/components', './node_modules']], // Mount a directory to a route.
 	logLevel: 2, // 0 = errors only, 1 = some, 2 = lots